Alfeios: The question of the source

-The source of the river is on the SE of the mine in the district still called Anthochori ("flowery place"), once a pleasant village, and still advertised as that in the media.
+The source of the river is on the southeast of the mine in the district still called Anthochori ("flowery place"), once a pleasant village, and still advertised as that in the media.
 It does not exist, except for a few outlying farm buildings.
 The villagers in 2006 coming under pressure to sell and move away yielded in 2008 after painful negotiations.
 The village was demolished.
 The last building down, a church atop a standing column, became the subject of some prize-winning photography internationally.

 The single, continuous stream is marked on the current internet topographical maps at 37.36499°N 22.13397°E, 380 m of elevation.
 The point falls within a forested morass about 755 m long by 68 m wide, beginning slightly to the west on the north side of a field with a characteristic semicircular north end.
 The morass is bisected by the old railway to Anthochori.
 This sink is supplied with water from several intermittent streams forming the apex of a dendritic pattern.
 They fall into a basin below the 400 m contour lines.
 The crossing points are marked by V-gullies located 1 to 2 km from the morass: one due south, two west, one NE, and one N from Megalopoli through the mine.
 These streams are in the small tributary category, some mere thicketed ditches, others with pebble beds and forested banks cutting across the rolling upland.
 Water levels vary from zero to meandering flows or trickles.
 They are visible at roads crossing over them; for example, crossing Rt.
 7 at 37.359884°N 22.136688°E or 37.37650°N 22.14809°E.